The Dos and Don'ts of Searching for Jobs From Work

 Can you safely job search from work?
-What’s the best way to handle it when you're sitting at your desk all day and you don't like your job, or you want to find a better one?
-The temptation of course is to while away the hours looking at job postings, perhaps uploading your resume, talking to contacts who could help, or sharing the trials and tribulations of your job search via Facebook, LinkedIn, Twitter, Messenger or WhatsApp.
+If you’re sitting at your desk, silently hating your current gig, you might be tempted to while away the hours looking at job postings or uploading your resume.
+Or maybe you’re thinking about talking to contacts who could help, or sharing the trials and tribulations of your job search via Facebook, LinkedIn, Twitter, Messenger, or WhatsApp.

 You don’t want to get fired for looking for a new job – and you could be.
-It’s much easier to move on when it’s most convenient for you (and on your terms) than having to find a job because your employment was terminated.
+It’s much easier to leave on your own terms than to be forced to so because your employment was terminated.
 There are also ethical issues with job searching on your boss's dime (even if you can't stand him or her).

 The best way to job search discreetly from work is to do all of your job-hunting activities on your own device.
-It’s also important to manage your time carefully, so you don’t get caught spending your employer’s dime looking for a job to move on to.
+It’s also important to manage your time carefully, so you don’t get caught.

 Email Account: Do not use your work email address for job searching.
 Use your personal account and don't send resumes and cover letters from your work email account or use that email address when you apply online.
 Another option is to set up a free email account using Gmail or another email provider, specifically for your job search.
 It will make it easier to check the correspondence you’ve sent and to track applications when you have everything in one easy-to-access place.